uwerat/qskinny/contributing-to-QSkinny.md

   The agreement for contributions is similar to the one that other projects use (e.g. KDE e.V.).
 For more information, see https://fsfe.org/activities/fla/fiduciary.en.html
-1. If a change contains more than ~10 lines (i.e. everything other than doc typo fixes or similar), feel free to add your copyright to the files you changed.
 1. Submit your pull request for review.